 Get ready for launch!

-A rocket going to Mars must reach an escape velocity of over 11 km/s in order to escape the Earth’s gravity and then embark on the journey to Mars, which takes about 200 days.
+A rocket going to Mars has to reach an escape velocity of over 11 km/s to escape Earth’s gravity, and then embark on the journey to Mars, which takes about 200 days.

 How are rockets launched into space?